ianfnelson/blog.iannelson.uk/content/testimonials/index.md

 ---

 _“Wishing you all the very best for your future endeavours.
 May sound very formal but it is the truth &#8212; It was an ABSOLUTE PLEASURE working with you..
 You helped me onboard quickly when I was new to the team and all backend stuff..
-Always promptly replied to all my queries.. and I can go on&#8230; I hope our paths cross again in future”_
+Always promptly replied to all my queries.. and I can go on… I hope our paths cross again in future”_

 &#8212; Amruta Pawar — QA/Automation Test Engineer, Financial Conduct Authority